DiVouz/slot-machine/README.md

 # Slot Machine
 Modern slot machine game using only JavaScript (proof of concept).

 Made using only pure HTML5 and JavaScript.

 The project is not completed but its just a fun-proof of concept project i made on a free day.

-I don't own the Images and the sounds.
+I don't own any of the images and sounds.

 Main Slot Page:
 https://divouz.github.io/slot-machine/